-4-ingredient dairy-free yogurt popsicles are loaded with tart blackberries, sweet watermelon, and probiotics!
+4-ingredient dairy-free yogurt popsicles that are loaded with tart juicy blackberries, sweet watermelon, and probiotics!
 Simple, healthy, and easy to make.
-A creamy frozen yogurt popsicle that is gluten-free, paleo, vegan, and refined sugar-free.
+A creamy frozen yogurt popsicle perfect for the whole family.
+Gluten-free, paleo, vegan, and refined sugar-free.

 You might be wondering how these Blackberry Watermelon Yogurt Popsicles can be Dairy-Free, right?!
-Well, as I explained to my mom, I will explain to you.
 There are all kinds of dairy-free and plant-based types of yogurt.
 I’m not talking about dairy yogurts with flavors, I’m talking plant-based yogurt bases made out of coconuts, cashews, oats, soy, and more with their own flavors.
 These yogurts come from a plant source and not an animal source.
-These dairy-free blackberry watermelon yogurt popsicles are made with coconut yogurt.
+Therefore these dairy-free blackberry watermelon yogurt popsicles are made with coconut yogurt.
 Yogurt made from coconuts that are also loaded with probiotics.

 Anita’s coconut yogurt uses 3 ingredients.
 There is no added sugar whatsoever and no additives.
-The ingredients are incredibly pure and clean.
+Ingredients are incredibly pure and clean.
 Next in line comes COYO coconut yogurt which uses a tad bit of sugar and tapioca to thicken it, but is pretty pure when it comes to dairy-free alternative yogurts.
+Harmless Harvest is another favorite that makes really clean dairy-free coconut yogurt.
 And lastly, So Delicious coconut yogurt is more processed but certified gluten-free.
-I use that yogurt when I cannot find the others.

 DAIRY-FREE COCONUT YOGURT BENEFITS